-Heavy storms raged through the night following a terrible day of fighting in southwestern Tennessee.
+Heavy storms raged through the night of April 6 following a terrible day of fighting in southwestern Tennessee.
 Men on both sides suffered, as one Federal officer wrote that his troops, “lying in the water and mud, were as weary in the morning as they had been the evening before.”
-Major General Ulysses S. Grant, commanding the battered Army of the Tennessee, slept under a tree after his headquarters had been commandeered by surgeons amputating hundreds of arms and legs.
+Major General Ulysses S. Grant, commanding the battered Federal Army of the Tennessee, slept under a tree after his headquarters had been commandeered by surgeons hurriedly amputating hundreds of arms and legs.

 General P.G.T.
 Beauregard, commanding the Confederate Army of Mississippi, slept in the abandoned tent of Brigadier General William T. Sherman near Shiloh Church.
 Beauregard planned to renew his attack on the Federal lines in the morning, unaware that men of Major General Don Carlos Buell’s Federal Army of the Ohio were reinforcing Grant’s weary men throughout the night.
-Beauregard took no defensive precautions in case the Federals counterattacked.
+Beauregard took no precautions to guard against a possible Federal counterattack.

 Colonel Nathan Bedford Forrest, commanding the Confederate cavalry, was one of the few officers concerned about Buell reinforcing Grant.
 He directed his men to put on captured Federal uniforms and sneak behind the lines to observe activity at Pittsburg Landing.
 Sure enough, they saw thousands of fresh Federal soldiers being ferried across the Tennessee River.